Sam Kamyans, P.C.

 Prior to joining Kirkland, Sam served at the Internal Revenue Service, where he assisted in issuing guidance on partnership taxation and energy-related matters.
 He has also served as tax counsel to Sempra Energy, a Fortune 500 energy company, and as a partner at a prominent U.S. energy-focused firm.

-Sam is a Chambers ranked attorney in Projects: Renewables & Alternative Energy, and is recognized in The Legal 500 United States, Energy: Renewable/Alternative Power (2020) and in The Legal 500 Latin America, Projects and Energy (2021).
+Sam is a Chambers ranked attorney in Projects: Renewables & Alternative Energy.
+Sam is recognized in the 2024 edition of The Legal 500 United States for Project Finance as a “Next Generation Partner.”
+He is also recognized in The Legal 500 United States for Energy: Renewable/Alternative Power (2020 and 2024), Energy Transactions: Electrical Power (2024), International Tax (2024), and US Taxes: Non-Contentious (2024) as well as in The Legal 500 Latin America for Projects and Energy (2021).

 More